NanthaphatGH/FastAPI-Demo/README.md

 # FastAPI-Demo
 Create FastAPI using MongoDB, this project required a Mongodbcompass program to create a simple database.
+An env folder needed to be the same folder as main.py

 1. Create a virtual environment name [env] by using the command --> python -m venv env
 2. (Begin here)Activate scripts using the command --> .\env\Scripts\activate